zzzprojects/Eval-Expression.NET/README.md

 	return result.Sum(x => x);");
 ```

-> Improve dramatically C# reflection performance by using Eval Expression.NET.
-Access to public and private property value or to create a new object instance with an easy to use API.
+> Improve dramatically C# reflection performance to access public and private method, field and property value or to create instance by using Eval Expression.NET.

 ## Download
 **_Stable version available on December 01 2015_**